Teen Traffic Safety Projects

 Flyer Like It’s 1999

-This project focuses on using real people at your school to participate in a traffic safety awareness campaign that raises awareness on the consequences of unsafe driving behavior and to recognize the role we all have as a driver or as a passenger.
+This project uses real students at your school to create a powerful traffic safety awareness campaign.
+The goal is to highlight the consequences of unsafe driving behaviors and emphasize the important role each of us plays, whether as a driver or a passenger.

 Grasping at Straws to Save Lives

-This activity involves handing out straws to your fellow students or community members in an effort to raise awareness on the importance of safe driving.
-The goal of this activity is to start an “awareness chain reaction” – each straw will ask the recipient to “pass it on” to someone they love.
+This activity involves handing out straws to fellow students or community members to raise awareness about the importance of safe driving.
+The goal is to spark an awareness chain reaction.
+Each straw includes a message encouraging the recipient to pass it on to someone they care about, spreading the message of safety one person at a time.

 Quit Forking Around – Put It Down